lidongjies/lidongjies/README.md

 I'm an amateur marathon enthusiast🏃 and preparing for triathlon.

-I'm currently learning computer graphics with Rust and OpenGL.
+I'm currently learning computer graphics with Rust and WebGL.

 I have some works with **JavaScript** and **Rust**. contact me if you have same interesting or some questions!

 ### 📫 Contact Me on Social Media